etalab-ia/franceservices-backend/docs/en/databases.md

 When the API is run in development mode, an SQLite database is used instead of the PostgreSQL database.

+### Database name

+In order to partition the databases in test, dev or production mode, the name of the database is not the same depending on the `ENV` environment variable in the API's `.env` file.

+When `ENV` is set to `unittest`, we are using the SQLite database. (no name to set)

+When `ENV` is set to `dev`, the name of the PostgreSQL database is `postgres_dev`.

+Otherwise, the name of the PostgreSQL database is `postgres`.

 ### Creating PostgreSQL database schemas with Alembic

 [Alembic](https://alembic.sqlalchemy.org/en/latest/) is a database schema migration tool for the [SQLAlchemy](https://www.sqlalchemy.org/) ORM.
 After deploying the Postgres container, to create or upgrade the data schemas according to the latest models in the API code, run the following command: